-- The low-Interest rate in Housing Loan, you might also get the preferential treatment from the bank if you are a salary account holders of the bank.
+- Low interest rate on Housing Loan, you might also get preferential treatment from the bank if you are a salary account holder of the bank.

 - Very Good mobile banking and Online Banking portal.

-- A large number of online Billers from differest categories like Mutual Fund, Insurance, Gas, Electricity, etc.
+- A large number of online Billers from different categories like Mutual Funds, Insurance, Gas, Electricity, etc.

 - Very Good Credit Card Products from SBI Card, a subsidiary of SBI.

 Axis Bank has different types of salary accounts according to the Monthly salary credit.
-Axis Bank Prime Salary Account is for those who have a monthly salary between 25000 to 100000.
-You may choose a different variant if your salary falls in different categories.
+Axis Bank Prime Salary Account is for those who have a monthly salary between 25000 to 100,000.
+You may choose a different variant if your salary falls into different categories.
 For more details, you may visit here.

 - Feature Rich Visa Debit card with Rewards points and high cash-withdrawal limit.

-- Personal Accidental Insurance cover up to Rs.5.00 Lacs.
+- Personal Accidental Insurance covers up to Rs.5.00 Lacs.

 - Very Good Branch and ATM networks.